dotnet/runtime/docs/project/linux-performance-tracing.md

 	> ```

     > [!NOTE]
-    > COMPlus_PerfMapEnabled will cause the .NET runtime to write a file containing symbolic information for jitted code to the disk.
-Depending on the performance of your disk and the amount of jitted code in the application this could have a significant performance overhead.
+    > COMPlus_PerfMapEnabled will cause the .NET runtime to write a file containing symbolic information for managed code to the disk.
+Depending on the performance of your disk and the amount of managed code in the application this could have a significant performance overhead.

 	> ```bash
 	> export COMPlus_PerfMapEnabled=1